🌈 heal.lgbt

 Staying with them in an abusive relationship supports the wrong impulses and intentions, so it is the best thing for you and for them to let go and create a lot of distance.

-Some queer movies you might like
+Queer movies and TV you might like

 Bring the tissues, you’re gonna need em.